- Sigmund Freud (1856 – 1939)

 Cathartic Model (Freud)

 This model was based on the treatment of young females with hysteria (hysteria being an all-embracing term for many neurotic disorders).
-According to this model, hysterical neurosis was due to repressed, dammed up sexual feelings.
+According to this model, hysterical neurosis was due to repressed, damped-up sexual feelings.
 These feelings were released (opening up the ‘psychic’ abscess) through hypnosis or free association to resolve the hysteria

 Topographic theory of the mind (Freud)